TITLE Testing Technician

 Experience: Experience in the administration of standardized testing preferred.

 Skills: The ability to communicate clear and concise directions to an individual examinee or a group of up to 200 examinees is required.
 The ability to communicate to individual people on questions regarding tests administered by the Testing Center is required.
 Must obtain and maintain current CPR certification.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Required to lift and carry boxes of test booklets (twenty to thirty pounds) short distances.
 Materials can also be transported via utility dolly from building to building on campus.